Experience and knowledge on helicopter services to reach Maa Vaishno Devi.

 The base camp for the shrine is at Katra which is around 70 kms from Jammu.
 The helipad is at about 2 kms distance from the Katra bus stand.
 The rickshaw ride would generally cost around Rs.
 60/-.

 Once at the helipad, you have the usual checkin-procedure which involves measurement of weight and of course waiting.
 The frequency of rides is pretty good.
 The journey time is only 4 minutes which means every 8 minutes you have the chopper ready for the next ride.
-In every trip, the chopper can accomodate 6 persons, five at the back and 1 in the co-pilot’s seat.
+In every trip, the chopper can accommodate 6 persons, five at the back and 1 in the co-pilot’s seat.

 I chose to book through the Pavan Hans operator.
 I was lucky that I was asked to sit at the co-pilot’s seat.
 It was my first ride on a helicopter.
 The pilot gets the best view one can get from the aircraft.
 The front and bottom in the cockpit are made from a totally transparent material and hence you can enjoy the view from all the sides while airborne.